 Intellectual productivity on the Web looks a bit different, no doubt, than it did at Woolf’s writing desk.
 But there remains this notion, deeply embedded in Domain of One’s Own, that it is important to have one’s own space in order to develop one’s ideas and one’s craft.
 It’s important that learners have control over their work — their content and their data.

 But what is DoOO at St. Norbert College?

 Well, we are just getting started with domains here at St. Norbert.
 In Fall of 2017 and Spring of 2018 we ran several pilot projects by issuing coupon codes to students, faculty, and staff who were involved in those projects; these included several classes and our own Tech Bar.
 These coupon codes only gave hosting and domain registration for one year and were not centrally managed in any way.
-If you were issued one of these coupon codes and your one year of hosting is coming due you have two options – you can choose to pay for additional years of hosting yourself or you can choose to transfer to our new centralized offering Knight Domains
+If you were issued one of these coupon codes and your one year of hosting is coming due you have a few options that we laid out in a recent post that compares Knight Domains Vs Shared Hosting.

 In Summer of 2018 we set up a centralized DoOO offering at the college and we call it Knight Domains.
 With this new offering anyone with an SNC email can sign up for domain hosting and a subdomain name for free.
 While anyone can sign up we are not advocating that everyone does, just yet.
 Deciding to have a public voice and sorting out the nuances of public discourse is something that should not be taken lightly.
 As we build a campus culture that considers these nuances consultation, collaboration, deliberation, and support around them are being offering by specific classes, programs, departments, and at our Tech Bar.